 Gung ho about local history or knowledgable about a specific scene, such as where all the foodies flock to in your town?
 You might consider becoming a tour guide to impart your wisdom to tourists or even locals looking to view their city through a new lens.

 Remember, the highest startup costs can be just marketing your business.
 Consider partnering with businesses where the tourists already are, such as hotels and restaurants, to promote your service.

 27. Pool cleaner

 Just because someone owns a pool doesn’t mean they have all of the tools to clean it properly — or the will.
 Pool cleaners meet this demand and can even level up their expertise by becoming Certified Pool Operator.
 Worth mentioning is some states require this certification, so do your research accordingly.

 28. Chef or cook

 There are so many ways culinary enthusiasts can bring home the bacon.
-Becoming caterer challenges you to cook for full-fledged events.
+Becoming a caterer challenges you to cook for full-fledged events.
 Becoming a personal chef can allow you to serve one specific individual, family, or company regularly and bear dietary restrictions in mind.

 You might even consider taking a path as a meal prepper to map out meals for clients in advance.
 Be sure to research the appropriate licensing for each role, such as a catering license, and save up for marketing your business.